 The Financial Map

-As we’ve traversed our first three years in this project, the conceptual map we began with has become the territory of our real, on-the-ground experience.
+As we’ve traversed our first four years in this project, the conceptual map we began with has become the territory of our real, on-the-ground experience.
 Here we’ll give an overview of our multi-phased project plan, with a special focus on the financial viability and timeline.
 But first we’ll begin with the important highlights of what’s happened so far.

 A key consideration while reading this Map is that, while this overview will be especially focused on the financial picture, money is but one of many critical facets that make up the real wealth of this place and the opportunity it presents us.(1)